Plagiarism, collusion and other examples of misconduct

 Read the University's advice for students regarding:

-The below video presents an example of students using answers for an assessment that they sourced online.
+This video presents an example of students using answers for an assessment that they sourced online.